B.S. in Environmental Science

 These courses are taken by all students in the degree program, normally in their last year.
 The course sequence runs for the entire academic year and the activities during the three quarters will be distributed as follows:

 - Fall quarter, students attend lectures and presentations designed to introduce them to the common tools and methodologies of environmental science, building on what they have been exposed to in other classes.
 Retrospective case studies are presented as a way of integrating material and for introducing issues such as ethical considerations.

-- Winter and Spring quarters, students work as a team on an environmental case study representing a real-life multi-disciplinary forward looking issue, probably in the Los Angeles area, requiring original data collection and analysis.
-The case study will be defined and conducted with the collaboration of a local agency or non-profit institution.
+- Winter and Spring quarters, students work as a team on an environmental case study representing a real-life multi-disciplinary forward looking issue requiring original data collection and analysis.
+The case study will be defined and conducted with the collaboration of a local agency, non-profit institution or firm.

 Throughout the practicum students prepare written material and make presentations.
 Where appropriate, students may use involvement in undergraduate research experiences as a component of the practicum.

 Students complete both the Environmental Science Major and a Minor/Concentration in one of the eight environmental science areas.

 - All courses applied to the major, except Environment 170, must be taken for a letter grade.